nanobox-io/nanobox-guides/articles/ruby/generic/add-a-database.md

 **HEADS UP**: The next time you `nanobox run` your database will be provisioned.

 ## Connect
-However you choose to configure your connection within your ruby app, you can access the following environment variables:
+However you choose to configure your connection within your Ruby app, you can access the following environment variables:

 ```ruby
 user = ENV['DATA_DB_USER']